-- 2.3 We want to ensure local communities are better informed about planning and more involved in delivering the planning service. - 2.4 To achieve this, we aim to follow these additional principles: - seek views at the earliest possible stages and throughout the planning process to ensure that they have the best chance of positively influencing decisions; - be inclusive and proactive in consultation so that a good range of views and voices from all of those who live and work in the borough are obtained including those seldom heard and previously under represented groups; - use consultation methods that are appropriate to the stage of the planning process, the issues being considered and the community involved;
+- 2.3 We want to ensure local communities are better informed about planning and more involved in delivering the planning service. - 2.4 To achieve this, we aim to: - seek views at the earliest possible stages and throughout the planning process to ensure that communities have the best chance of positively influencing decisions; - be inclusive and proactive in consultation so that a good range of views and voices from all of those who live and work in the borough are obtained, including those seldom heard and previously underrepresented groups; - use consultation methods that are appropriate to the stage of the planning process, the issues being considered, and the community involved:

-- promote the use of electronic methods of consultation including email, online engagement sites and the Council's website to make involvement easier, quicker and more cost effective; - be open about the constraints imposed by regulations and already agreed policy; - be realistic about the opportunities for change in any consultation; - give feedback to comments made as part of the consultation planning documents; - · be clear and helpful in guiding people through the planning process; and - · be transparent in the way planning decisions are carried out. - 2.5 Our consultation practices meet our legal requirements for consultation on plan making and planning decisions.
-We will review, and, wherever possible, seek to improve how we consult and involve the community, subject to the availability of resources and other relevant considerations.
+- promote the use of electronic methods of consultation including email, online engagement sites and the Council's website to make involvement easier, quicker and more cost effective; - be open about the constraints imposed by regulations and already agreed policy; - be realistic about the opportunities for change in any consultation; - give feedback to comments made as part of the consultation on planning documents: - be clear and helpful in guiding people through the planning process; and - be transparent in the way planning decisions are carried out. - 2.5 Our consultation practices meet our legal requirements for consultation on planning documents and planning applications.
+We will review, and, wherever possible, seek to improve how we consult and involve the local community, subject to the availability of resources and other relevant considerations.